Working.

 • Jana Daisy-Ensign — Competition Co-Director

-• MJ Harris — Northwest Cider Cup Coordinator
+• Laura Kennedy — Northwest Cider Cup Coordinator

 Sponsors